-Note: For references focused on violence prevention in particular settings such as the military, sports, universities, and faith institutions, see the relevant links.
+Note: For references focused on sexual harassment prevention, see here.
+For references focused on violence prevention in particular settings such as the military, sports, universities, and faith institutions, see the relevant links.
 See here for references on men’s roles in building gender equality at work.

 Adhia, A., Gelaye, B., Friedman, L. E., Marlow, L. Y., Mercy, J. A., & Williams, M. A. (2019).
 Workplace Interventions for Intimate Partner Violence: A Systematic Review.
 Journal of Workplace Behavioral Health, 34(3), 149-166.
 10.1080/15555240.2019.1609361